Secure-Instruct: An Automated Pipeline for Synthesizing Instruction-Tuning Datasets Using LLMs for Secure Code Generation: Introduction

-Furthermore, we performed ablation studies to understand the impact of fine-tuning datasets and approaches.
-Results show that the secure performance between \toolsecure{} and \toolpair{} is similar for the four models.
-Finally, we find that \toolS not only preserves but also improves LLMs' capabilities in generating functionally correct code.
-The Pass@1 accuracy improved by +10.1\% on CodeLlama-7B, +2.9\% on Mistral-7B, and +1\% on CodeGen2-7B based on the HumanEval benchmark~\citep{chen2021codex}.
-These results highlight the effectiveness of \tool{} in advancing both secure and functional code generation.

-The main contributions of this work include: \begin{itemize} \item We propose \tool, a fully automated framework that synthesizes high-quality datasets from CWE documentation to instruction tune LLMs for secure code generation. \tool{} is generalizable and scalable to a diverse set of CWEs and is completely free of manual effort.

-\item We extend existing secure benchmarks to a total of 93 security-sensitive prompts covering 44 CWEs to provide a comprehensive evaluation on secure code generation.

-\item We conduct a comprehensive evaluation for \toolS on four LLMs, and we take a comparative analysis of secure performance with the SOTA approach.
-Our approach not only significantly improves the secure code generation but also improves the functionality correctness evaluated on CWEval, HumanEval, and MBPP benchmarks.
+\pa{Contributions.} \textbf{1)} We propose \tool, a fully automated framework that synthesizes high-quality datasets from CWE documentation to instruction tune LLMs for secure code generation. \tool{} is generalizable and scalable to a diverse set of CWEs and is completely free of manual effort. \textbf{2)} We extend existing secure benchmarks to a total of 93 security-sensitive prompts covering 44 CWEs to provide a comprehensive evaluation on secure code generation. \textbf{3)} We conduct a comprehensive evaluation for \toolS on four LLMs, and we take a comparative analysis of secure performance with the SOTA approach.
+Our approach not only significantly improves the secure code generation but also improves the functionality correctness evaluated on CWEval, HumanEval, and MBPP benchmarks. \textbf{4)} We share the synthesized instruction-tuning dataset, the replication code, and models' weights at \url{https://zenodo.org/records/16715355}.